2021-2022 Year in Review

 Awards & Recognition

-- Recognized by Military Times in the 2020 Best for Vets: Colleges.
-JCC is one of just 196 schools, and one of only 3 NYS community colleges, that made the list.
-Jefferson ranked in the Top Ten among 28 two-year schools.
+- Recognized by Military Times in the 2021 Best for Vets: Colleges.
+JCC is one of only three New York community colleges to make the list.

 Board of Trustees